Coping with discrimination & stigma

 Anti-LGBTQ+ discrimination and stigma

 Despite higher visibility and acceptance for LGBTQ+ folks, discrimination targeted toward LGBTQ+ people is still a major issue.
-Anti-trans and anti-LGBTQ+ bills have been introduced and passed across the nation at staggering rates,3 and interpersonal discrimination is still common for many LGBTQ+ folks who experience familial and social rejection at higher rates than their straight, cisgender peers.4
+Interpersonal discrimination is also common for many LGBTQ+ folks who experience familial and social rejection at higher rates than their straight, cisgender peers.4

 Transphobia, the hatred, fear, and practice of discrimination against transgender or nonbinary people, is incredibly painful to endure.
 Trans folks face undue amounts of violence, barriers to care and employment, and explicit, legal discrimination in many states.
 Misinformation and ignorance about transgender and nonbinary people often contributes to this violence and discrimination.